getodk/central/README.md

 In addition to the Backend and the Frontend, Central deploys services:

-* Central relies on [pyxform-http](https://github.com/getodk/pyxform-http) for converting forms from XLSForm.
+* Central relies on [pyxform-http](https://github.com/getodk/pyxform-http) for converting Forms from XLSForm.
 It generally shouldn't be needed in development but can be run locally.
-* Central relies on [Enketo](https://github.com/enketo/enketo-express) for web form functionality.
+* Central relies on [Enketo](https://github.com/enketo/enketo-express) for Web Form functionality.
 Enketo can be run locally and configured to work with Frontend and Backend in development by following these [instructions](https://github.com/getodk/central-frontend/blob/master/docs/enketo.md).

 Operations
 ----------